cevoaustralia/aws-backup-lambda/README.md

 aws-backup-lambda
 =================

-This project aims to create an AWS Lambda function that can be used to create and manage EBS and RDS snapshots.
-The Lambda function takes new backups when scheduled to, and manages the deletion of the old ones based on maintaining a upper threshold of backups.
+A utility AWS lambda function to manage EBS and RDS snapshot backups.

+ The Lambda function takes new backups when executed, and manages the deletion of the old ones when the upper limit is reached.

 The origin of this project comes from: https://github.com/evannuil/aws-snapshot-tool